Steven Cohen throws a party despite his fund's indictment

 It also remained to be seen whether Cohen, who faces no criminal charges himself, can keep his hedge fund empire together as a fully functioning firm employing nearly 1,000 people, with offices in eight cities around the globe.

 And it was unclear whether Cohen's more than 500 investment professionals, traders and analysts, will remain with the firm as the criminal proceeding unfolds.
-Investors have asked to withdraw most of the $6 billion in outside money the fund managed at the beginning of the year.
+Investors have withdrawn most of the $6 billion in outside money the fund managed at the beginning of the year.

 "I would be running for the hills and looking for a job now if I were an SAC employee" said Mark Jordan, a veteran wealth management recruiter.
 "Who in their right mind would put money in SAC again?"